 P272 was implemented on 1 April 2017 which means all 05-08 customers are now billed on a Half Hourly basis.

 Knowing what your meter type is makes comparing electricity prices much easier as not all suppliers are set-up to handle Half Hourly customers.
-Conversely, some niche suppliers only deal with Half Hourly customers and won’t deal with SMEs on 03-04 profile classes.
+Some niche suppliers only deal with Half Hourly customers and won’t deal with SMEs on 03-04 profile classes.
 You will need to be aware of this when you switch business electricity supplier.

 Deemed & Out-of-Contract Rates Explained